danielgalbraith/WordGen.jl/README.md

 # WordGen.jl

-A version of the WordGen script written in Julia.
+A version of the WordGen script written in Julia; credit to Zach Sunberg for helping clean up the Julia code.

 This sample script has the following features: